 - Helmet - Reduces the amount of additional damage received by headshots.
 It reduces the damage by either 10% (common), 20% (rare), or 25% (epic/legendary).
 The Legendary version adds the Fast Charge perk, which reduces the cooldown of Tactical Abilities and Ultimate Abilities by 25%.

-- Knockdown Shield - Allows the player to activate a directional shield that absorbs all incoming damage when downed.
+- Knockdown Shield - Allows the player to activate a directional shield when downed that absorbs all incoming damage.
 It absorbs damage up to either 200% (common), 450% (rare), or 750% (epic/legendary).
 The Legendary version adds the Resurrection perk, which allows the player to revive themselves once (degrading the shield down to the epic rarity).

 - Backpack - Adds additional slots to the player's main inventory.
 By default, players carry only 10 items; this is increased to either 12 (common), 14 (rare), or 16 (epic/legendary).
-The Legendary version adds the Guardian Angel perk, which restores 50% shields and 70% health after being revived.
+The Legendary version adds the Guardian Angel perk, which restores 50% shields and 70% health of allies revived by the wielder.

 Similar to weapons, players cannot hold Gear in their main inventory and equipping them does not take up any of their inventory slots.